Purnendudutta/3D-Portfolio-Website/README.md

 **3D Portfolio Website** uses [EmailJS](https://www.emailjs.com/) as external service.
 You need to create an account and get the required credentials to run the app.

-Create a `.env` file in the root directory of the project and add the following environment
-variables:

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## 🔧 Contributing